Nimanthi885/Retail-Sales-and-Profit-Insights-with-SQL/README.md

-## SQL Data Analysis Portfolio Project: Sales and Profit Analysis
+## Retail Sales and Profit Insights with SQL
 ### Project Overview
 Welcome to the Sales and Profit Analysis project!
 This project involves analyzing sales and profit data from a retail business using SQL.
 Our goal is to understand key metrics such as total sales, profit, and performance against sales targets.
 The analysis leverages three datasets: order_list, order_details, and sales_target.